Kuuuube/Circular_Area/wiki/layman_s_guide_to_circular_area.md

 <div>

 - Inverse mapping:
     - When moving straight outwards from the center, the input will always stay straight.
-But, when offset towards any corner input will bubble outwards towards that corner.
+But, when offset towards any corner, input will bubble outwards towards that corner.
     - On small areas or low/medium LPI tablets, input will jump when crossing the axes near the center due to the extreme distortion.
     - Movements get slower non-linearly towards the corners and sides of the area.